-Michael Kortbawi, Partner and Maamoon Ashraf, Associate at Bin Shabib & Associates LLP discuss Qatar’s new Central Bank Law and elaborate on some of the changes that have paved way for the Qatar Central Bank to act as as single financial regulator for Qatar’s insurance sector.
+Michael Kortbawi, Partner and Maamoon Ashraf, Associate at BSA Ahmad Bin Hezeem & Associates LLP (former Bin Shabib & Associates LLP) discuss Qatar’s new Central Bank Law and elaborate on some of the changes that have paved way for the Qatar Central Bank to act as as single financial regulator for Qatar’s insurance sector.

 A growing insurance marketplace: